conical-class/ConicalClassification/README.md

 We utilize the NETransformer in tandem with sklearn's TfidfTransformer in order to calculate the NE-TF used as the VSM model for the paper, as shown in NE_TF.py.
 A simple example showing how it can work within a one-class classification problem is provided in testNE_TF.ipynb.

+## Conical Classification

+As we have shown in the paper, conical classification is very simple to implement, very efficient, and yet very powerful.
+The implementation used for evaluation can be found in conical.py.

 ## Hyperparameter Tuning

 For hyperparameter tuning, we use our training and validation sets to optimze each model via the hyperopt library: http://hyperopt.github.io/hyperopt/